RyanMorrisroe/Covid19SurgeCalculator/README.md

 4.)
 Start CovidSurgeCalculator.Site to view locally

 ## Deployment
 Follow standard deployment practices for an ASP.NET Core 3.1 website.
-Should theoretically run on Linux but has only been tested on Windows hosts.
+Works on Windows or Linux.
 Uses SSL so be sure to supply a valid certificate.
+Can see a working deployment at https://covidsurgecalculator.azurewebsites.net/

 ## Configuration
 Use the "UseSession" boolean in appsettings.json to determine the behavior of the site.